Learn the study tips for AUD & FAR sections from Laxmikant

-- AUD is a theoretical subject.
-So, reading the modules or watching lectures is extremely important.
-I was more comfortable watching lectures, so I watched all the lectures twice during my studies.
-I watched lectures for topics like Sampling, Fraud, Audit Risk, SSAE, & SSARS engagements more than twice.
+AUD is a theoretical subject.
+So reading the modules or watching lectures is most important.
+I was more comfortable watching lectures, so I watched all lectures twice during my studies.
+I watched lectures for topics like Sampling, Fraud & Audit Risk, SSAE, SSARS engagements more than twice.

-- SSAE, SSARS and CPA Independence rules- You need to read these chapters and understand the concepts thoroughly.
-These parts are completely different from what you study in your CA (ICAI) course (if you are studying/ have studied CA course).
+SSAE and SSARS and CPA Independence rules- You need to read these chapters and understand the concepts thoroughly.
+These parts are totally different from what you study in your CA (ICAI) course (if you are studying/ have studied CA course).

-- Understand all Audit, Review, Preparation and Compilation reports.
-If possible, write down para headings of each report and the required modifications for that particular report.
+Understand all Audit, Review, Preparation and Compilation reports.
+If possible, write down para headings of each report and required modifications for that particular report.
 But the understanding of the differences in the reports is a MUST.
-They test this conceptual understanding in the actual exam.
+They test this conceptual understanding of the actual exam.

-- Many people find it difficult to grasp concepts like Revenue, Expenditures, Cash and Inventory Cycles.
+Many people find it difficult in grasping concepts of Revenue, Expenditures, Cash and Inventory Cycles.
 It was not difficult for me, as I have worked on both sides.
 (In a company and as an auditor).
-But if you want to master these cycles, you will have to place yourself (in your mind) in the position of an auditor/Company personnel and ask yourself what you would have done in that particular situation and what general practice is.
+But if you want to master these cycles, you will have to place yourself (in mind) in the position of an auditor/Company personnel and ask yourself what you would have done in that particular situation and what general practice is.
 Practicing MCQs can give you a better understanding of these cycles.
 Also, read explanations of wrong answers.

-- Once you finish a particular unit (e.g. A1, A2) take unlimited practice tests to understand what you have retained.
+Once you finish a particular unit (e.g. A1, A2) take an unlimited practice test to understand what you have retained.
 Work on that.
 Once you finish all units, then start with daily unlimited practice tests with all chapters.
 Becker has a unique feature, i.e. Personalized practice tests which focus on your weak areas.
-Use this feature and work on your weak areas.
+Use the feature and work on your weak areas.

-- Many people (including me) find units F4, F5, F6, F7 challenging.
-There is so much to understand and remember.
-But consistent practice is the key to this.
+Many people (including me) find units F4, F5, F6, F7 challenging.
+There is so much to understand and remember and mainly.
+But the consistent practice is the key in this.
 I applied the same strategy.
 I watched lectures for all these units at least 3 times.
-I worked on my weak areas.
-Once the concepts are clear, you can solve any MCQs related to that topic.
+I worked in weak areas.
+Once the concepts are clear, you can solve any MCQ related to that topic.

-- Governmental and NFP are areas of concern for many.
-For NFP understanding revenue recognition concepts, contribution classifications (with restriction and without restriction), and reclassifications is the key.
+Governmental and NFP are areas of concern for many.
+For NFP understanding revenue recognition concepts, contribution classifications (with restriction and without restriction), and reclassifications is key.
 They test heavily on these concepts.

-- For governmental chapters, you need to read the chapters in depth.
-Don’t just watch governmental lectures but read pre-annotated books because in some areas Gearty just runs through the lectures (in my honest opinion).
-And there is always an option of watching Sripal Sir’s lectures which will clarify concepts, as Sripal sir says that for better understanding you need to write down JVs.
+For governmental chapters, you need to read the chapters in depth.
+Don’t just watch governmental lectures but read pre-annotated books because in some areas Gearty just runs through the lectures (My honest opinion).
+And there is always an option to watch Sripal Sir’s lectures which will clarify concepts as Sripal sir says in the class that for better understanding you need to write down JVs.
 For the Government, it is a MUST because they tested me heavily on the journal entries.

-- SIMS in the course software and SIMS in the exam are different.
+SIMS in the course software and SIMS in the exam are different.
 One should not complain about this because this exam is framed to understand your conceptual knowledge and one should not just memorize the answers.
-They should work on their conceptual understanding which is what is tested in the SIMS.
+One should work on conceptual understanding which is what is tested in the SIMS.
 If you have understood the concepts, it will not be difficult to solve SIMS.

-- DON’T memorize the MCQs.
+DON’Tmemorize the MCQs.
 The MCQs in the exam are framed differently.
-You will end up being in trouble if you do so.
-I have seen people complaining in FB CPA groups that they had trouble answering questions because questions were different from those that were given in Becker.
-So, if you are clear with your concepts, you can easily answer exam MCQs.
+You will end up in trouble if you do so.
+I have seen people complaining in FB CPA groups that they had trouble answering questions because questions were different than Becker.
+So if you are clear in concepts, you can easily answer exam MCQs.
 Some exam questions are really curveballs, but those can be pre-test questions.
 You need to keep your momentum in the exam even if you come across such questions.

-- Schedule your exam only when you are fully confident and mentally prepared for the exam.
-I am lucky that I got two extra months of preparation due to lockdown.
+Schedule your exam only when you are fully confident and mentally prepared for the exam.
+I am lucky that I got two more months for preparation due to lockdown.

-- If the exam centre is in your city, there is no issue.
+If the exam centre is in your city, there is no issue.
 But if you are going there from a different location plan accordingly.
 I had many issues during my exam because Prometric is approx. 4.5 hours far from my place.
 It can affect your exam.
-I am sure I could have gotten more marks in each subject if I had the privilege of having Prometric in the same city where I live—travelling before the exam exhauss you.
+I am sure I could have got more marks in each subject if I had the privilege of having Prometric in the same city where I live—travelling before the exam makes you exhausted.
 The lodging facilities are also not functional these days due to Covid-19.

 Simandhar Education is India's No.1 training provider for US CPA, US CMA, Enrolled Agent IFRS and HRCI professional courses.